Acupuncture

 Is it safe to have acupuncture if I have cancer?

-Some cancer treatments, such as chemotherapy, can reduce the number of white blood cells in your blood.
-This can make you more likely to get an infection.
+If you are having treatment that could affect your blood count, you should check with your doctor before having acupuncture.
+Some cancer treatments such as chemotherapy can reduce the number of white blood cells in your blood.
+This can increase your risk of infection.

 About our information